1. DEFINITIONS & INTERPRETATION

 3. Short Sales – Only for CFD Options

 Short selling is the practice of selling a financial instrument without actually owning it; with the intention of buying it back later at a lower price.
-The seller has an obligation to deliver the product sold at the settlement date which will generally be a few days later than the trade date, so he will either go into the market to buy the relevant financial instruments for delivery, he will “borrow” the relevant financial instruments under a stock lending arrangement (for further detail on this see
+The seller has an obligation to deliver the product sold at the settlement date which will generally be a few days later than the trade date, so he will either go into the market to buy the relevant financial instruments for delivery, he will “borrow” the relevant financial instruments under a stock lending arrangement (for further detail on this see12 below).

 Short selling is a technique used by investors who want to try and profit from the falling price of a financial instrument.
 If the price of the financial instrument drops after the investor has sold short (in other words at the time when he is buying or borrowing the relevant financial instruments for delivery), the investor will make a profit.
 If, however the price of the financial instrument rises after the investor has sold short, the investor will have automatically made a loss, and the loss has the potential to get bigger and bigger if the price of the financial instrument continues to rise before the investor has gone into the market to buy or borrow the financial instrument to settle the short sale.